How to start a private pension

 4. Control & flexibly

-With an employer pension, you’ll need to pay a minimum of 5% of your salary into your pension pot every month.
+With a workplace pension, you’ll need to pay a minimum of 5% of your salary into your pension pot every month.
 But the great thing about a personal pension is that you can pay as much or as little into it as you fancy.
 There are no rules!

 Anyway, back to the details.
 Don’t fancy setting up a monthly payment?
 No problem!
 You can just pay in a little bit every now and again when you have some spare cash.